tfarras/nodejs-deploy/README.md

 ![Secrets](./assets/secrets.png 'Secrets')

 Now we can continue with our `steps` configuration.
 To perform `SSH` connection we'll use `webfactory/ssh-agent` action.
-More detailes and description you can find [here](https://github.com/marketplace/actions/webfactory-ssh-agent).
+More details and description you can find [here](https://github.com/marketplace/actions/webfactory-ssh-agent).

 Let's configure `SSH` connection: